pariothan/lang-history-sim/replit.md

 ### Geographic Spread Model
 Languages spread between adjacent communities based on configurable probabilities.
 The system tracks prestige relationships and implements borrowing mechanics where communities can adopt words from neighboring languages while adapting them to local phonological constraints.

+### Geographic Contiguity System
+Enforces realistic territorial constraints by automatically detecting when languages become geographically separated and splitting them into new contiguous languages.
+Uses breadth-first search algorithms to identify connected components of speaker communities.
+When non-contiguous regions are detected, the system preserves the largest territory as the original language and creates new "branch" languages for separated regions without phonological change, reflecting realistic scenarios of political or geographic separation rather than linguistic evolution.

 ### Visualization Engine
 Uses Tkinter for real-time rendering of the simulation.
 Colors are generated from phonological features using projection matrices that map feature vectors to RGB space, creating visually coherent color schemes where phonologically similar words appear in similar colors.